Scalable Video Object Segmentation with Identification Mechanism: Revisit Previous VOS Solutions

+Following AOT-L, all the AOST variants with different depths ($n_l=1/2/3$) of sub-networks share a base AOST model with 3 layers of S-LSTT and employ the memory reading strategy.
+We set $\delta$ to 2/5 for training/testing of AOST variants and AOT-L.

-\textbf{Network Details:} For sufficiently validating the effectiveness of our method, we use light-weight backbone encoder, MobileNet-V2~\cite{sandler2018mobilenetv2}, and decoder, FPN~\cite{fpn} with GroupNorm~\cite{gn} in default.
-To verify scalability, we also use stronger ResNet-50 (R50)~\cite{resnet} and Swin-B~\cite{swin} as the encoder.
+\textbf{Network Details:} To sufficiently validate the effectiveness, we use light-weight backbone encoder, MobileNet-V2~\cite{sandler2018mobilenetv2}, and decoder, FPN~\cite{fpn} with GroupNorm~\cite{gn} in default.
+To verify robustness, we also use stronger ResNet-50 (R50)~\cite{resnet} and Swin-B~\cite{swin} as the encoder.
 The spatial neighborhood size $\lambda$ is set to 15, and the size of the identity bank, $M$, is set to 10, which is consistent with the maximum object number in the benchmarks~\cite{youtubevos,davis2017}.
+For background regions, we assign a unique learnable identity.

 For MobileNet-V2 encoder, we increase the final resolution of the encoder to $1/16$ by adding a dilation to the last stage and removing a stride from the first convolution of this stage.
 For ResNet-50 and SwinB encoders, we remove the last stage directly as~\cite{spacetime}.
 The encoder features are flattened into sequences before S-LSTT.
 In S-LSTT, the feature dimension is 256, and the head number is 8 for all the attention modules.
 To increase the receptive field of S-LSTT, we insert a depth-wise convolution layer with a kernel size of 5 in the middle of each feed-forward module.
-The short-term memory $\mathbf{n}$ only considers the previous ($t-1$) frame, which is similar to the local matching strategy~\cite{feelvos,cfbi}.
+The short-term memory only considers the previous ($t-1$) frame, similar to the local matching strategy~\cite{feelvos,cfbi}.
 After S-LSTT, all the output features of S-LSTT blocks are reshaped into 2D shapes and will serve as the decoder input.
-Then, the FPN decoder progressively increases the feature resolution from $1/16$ to $1/4$ and decreases the channel dimension from 256 to 128 before the final output layer, which is used for identification decoding.
+Then, the FPN decoder progressively increases the feature resolution from $1/16$ to $1/4$ and decreases the channel dimension from 256 to 128 before the final output layer.

-\textbf{Patch-wise Identity Bank:} Since the spatial size of S-LSTT features is only 1/16 of the input video, we can not directly assign identities to the pixels of high-resolution input mask and construct a low-resolution identification embedding.
-To overcome this problem, our implementation uses a strategy named patch-wise identity bank.
-In detail, we first separate the input mask into non-overlapping patches of 16$\times$16 pixels.
-The original identity bank with $M$ identities is also expanded to a patch-wise identity bank, in which each identity has 16$\times$16 sub-identity vectors corresponding to 16$\times$16 positions in a patch.
-Hence, the pixels of an object region with different patch positions will be given different sub-identity vectors under the same assigned identity.
-By summing all the assigned sub-identities in each patch, we can directly construct a low-resolution identification embedding while keeping identities' shape information inside each patch.